thephpleague/route/docs/4.x/dependency-injection.md

 ## Recommended Reading

 It is recommended that if you have limited or no knowledge of dependency injection you should read about the concepts before you attempt to implement it.
-A good place to get started is with the [Dependency Injection chapter](https://www.phptherightway.com/#dependency_injection) pf PHP The Right Way.
+A good place to get started is with the [Dependency Injection chapter](https://www.phptherightway.com/#dependency_injection) of PHP The Right Way.

 ## Using a Container